Let’s face it, no matter what your age, there are times when it’s hard to fall asleep.

-Add in the anxiety that comes with the first day of school, for students, parents, or teachers, and your bedtime routine can make the difference between a bright and chipper morning or feeling like cranky old so-and-so.
+Anxiety can cause disruption to our sleep patterns, like worry about the first day of school for instance.
+For students, parents, or teachers having an effective bedtime routine can can make the difference between a bright and chipper morning or feeling like cranky old so-and-so.
 So what do the yogis recommend for a serene slumber?

 First of all, it is always helpful to do a few yoga poses before beds and you can check out my favorite pose for sleep here.

 But if you want a quick routine try incorporating these yogic tidbits that shouldn’t take more than 15 minutes to get you relaxed and ready to doze off.

 - Wash Your Feet in Cold Water (5 minutes): Stand in the tub, turn on the cold water and stick one foot under the water and then the other.
 Do this at least 3 times per foot.
 Better yet, sit on the side of the tub and rub both feet under the frigid flow.
 Let the worries of the day wash away and bring your attention to the present moment – namely your feet.
 When the cold cascade is finished, rub your feet vigorously with a towel to stimulate all the 72,000 nerve endings in your tootsies.
 It should feel like a wonderful foot massage.
 If you’re helping someone else have a good night sleep, giving them a foot massage while they lie in bed is a sure fire way to show how much you care AND get them ready for sleep.